 We are pleased to announce that we are beginning the process of re-opening the practice.
-Our goal is to re-open the practice at a limited capacity starting May 26, 2020 and to slowly ramp the pace of the practice back to a normal level over the ensuing weeks.
+We have opened our office to a limited capacity that started on May 26, 2020 and to slowly ramp the pace of the practice back to a normal level over the ensuing weeks.
 We know that the last few months may have been difficult for each of you, and our hearts go out to anyone who lost loved ones to the virus.
 We miss each of you, and we appreciate your patience and understanding during the office closure.

 Our Office’s Safety Precautions